karttur/basin_extract_docs/_posts/2020/2020-10-27-basin-delineate-02.markdown

 4. Use all MFD identified outlets for generating preliminary basins,
 5. Cluster adjacent MFD outlets based on the MFD candidate outlets and distill to a single outlet per cluster.

+You might have to combine two or more of the above methods in order to get a proper delineation of all basins in your study region.
+If that is required can only be decided after a visual inspection.
+My suggestion os that you start with 1. the combined SFD-MFD method.

 #### Parameterisation

 The Python script _basin_extractor_ is parameterised from an XML file that follows the general structure of [Karttur´s GeoImagine Framework](https://karttur.github.io/geoimagine/concept/concept-concepts/#xml-coded-parameterization):

 ```
 <basindelineate>